xiaoyangxuoo/US-crude-oil-production-rig-count-vs.-price/README.md

   Expected to do mathematical modelling and learning rate optimization, need to present R^2 and Pearson Correlation Value

-Simply clone the code to your local git directory and modify it as you wish, after you are done, make a pull request and I will test the code.
+Simply fork, clone the code to your local git directory and modify it as you wish, after you are done, make a pull request and I will test the code.

 **********************************************************************************************************************************************
 PLEASE REMEMBER THE FOLLOWING: